A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Introduction

-A more pronounced difficulty with the GP-UCB family of algorithms is their computational complexity, which can be prohibitive as the dimension $d$ and/or the horizon length $T$ grow.
-The computational complexity has two main sources: (i) the inversion of the covariance matrix in updating the posterior GP distribution, which with $t$ samples has an $O(t^3)$ complexity; (ii) the maximization of the UCB proxy over the entire domain $\cX$ at each time instant.
-In particular, due to the multi-modality of the UCB score, its maximization is often carried out using a grid search with an increasingly fine discretization of the entire domain to ensure convergence to the optimal point.
-It has been shown that the discretization needs to grow in the order of $O(t^{2d})$~\cite{Srinivas2010, Chowdhury2017}, indicating an overall computational complexity of $O(T^{2d + 3})$. \\
+Another difficulty with the GP-UCB family of algorithms is their computational complexity, which can be prohibitive as the dimension $d$ and/or the horizon length $T$ grows.
+The computational complexity has two main sources: (i) the inversion of the covariance matrix in updating the posterior GP distribution, which has an $O(t^3)$ complexity with $t$ samples; (ii) the maximization of the UCB proxy over the entire domain $\cX$ at each time instant.
+In particular, due to the multi-modality of the UCB score, its maximization is often carried out using a grid search with an increasingly finer discretization of the entire domain.
+Specifically, due to analytical requirements, the discretization is typically assumed to grow in the order of $O(t^{2d})$~\cite{Srinivas2010, Chowdhury2017}, resulting in an overall computational complexity of $O(T^{2d + 3})$. \\

-Several approaches based on sparse matrix approximation have been proposed to reduce the complexity in the inversion of the covariance matrix (see, e.g., \cite{McWilliams2013, Calandriello2019}).
-The second source, which is the dominating source of computational complexity, has not been effectively addressed and is the focus of this work.
+Several studies exist that tackle the first source of high complexity of GP-UCB, using sparse matrix approximation techniques to reduce the complexity in the inversion of the covariance matrix (see, e.g., \cite{McWilliams2013, Calandriello2019}).
+The second source, which is the dominating factor, has not been effectively addressed.